-The Positive Charge team has undergone a few changes recently, with a new manager, new project support officers and our two staff members based in Sydney for the Our Energy Future program.
+The Positive Charge team has undergone a few changes recently, with a new program leader and new project officers.
+We also work closely with our two staff members based in Sydney delivering Positive Charge for the Our Energy Future initiative.

 All the members of the team are passionate about the energy transition to a zero carbon future for all communities.
 We come from diverse backgrounds and bring a range of skills to the enterprise.
-Engineering, art, education, business, community development, administration, town planning and even a former chef!
+Engineering, art, education, business, community development, administration and several musicians!

 You can read more about each of our team members below.

 Phil is the Manager of MEFL’s Zero Carbon Services, which leads the Positive Charge program.
 Positive Charge delivers in NSW under the banner of the Our Energy Future initiative.

 Phil brings a combination of social mindedness, intellectual curiosity, diverse industry exposure, broad functional expertise and a keen eye on future industry trends and enhancements to develop and deliver products and services that generate value to his customers.